 In a recent Stanford University study published in the journal Science, researchers found that microbes in members of the Tanzanian Hadza tribe change dramatically with each season, in sync with seasonal dietary changes.
 Learn how this new finding applies to Ayurvedic eating.

 Did Ancient Man Have Colitis?

 Did you know that people living a preindustrial lifestyle seem to be free of digestive issues like colon cancer, colitis, and Crohn’s disease?1,2 One possible explanation is a diet closely connected to the seasons.
-One of the last remaining hunter-gatherer tribes on earth confirms our gut microbes were meant to change seasonally!
+And now, one of the last remaining hunter-gatherer tribes on earth confirms our gut microbes were meant to change seasonally!

 If you are a regular reader here at LifeSpa, this may be old news . . . you probably already eat seasonally, enjoy our monthly recipes, and utilize the grocery and superfoods lists we publish free each month as part of the yearlong 3-Season Diet Guide.
 Or you may have read my book The 3-Season Diet.

 Never heard of it?
 Sign up for free and start eating seasonally now!
 It truly is the easiest and healthiest diet, now backed by Stanford University research.

 What the Hunter-Gatherer Diet Does to the Body

 In a Stanford University study published in the journal Science, researchers found microbes in members of the Tanzanian Hadza tribe change dramatically with each season, in sync with seasonal dietary changes.

 The study shows certain microbes in the gut one season may almost disappear the next, suggesting dramatic microbiome changes take place seasonally.
 Researchers concluded that the Hadza tribe’s gut microbes and digestion are cyclical, in sync with the precise biorhythm of nature.1,2